DAN AUERBACH PREMIERES VIDEO FOR “WAITING ON A SONG” VIA ROLLING STONE

-Nine-time GRAMMY–winner Dan Auerbach will release Waiting On A Song, his second solo album, on June 2 via his new label, Easy Eye Sound.
-The album is Auerbach’s much anticipated follow-up to 2009’s Keep It Hid and is a love letter to Nashville.
-As such, he recruited some of Nashville’s most respected players to write and record his latest, including John Prine, Duane Eddy, Jerry Douglas, Pat McLaughlin and Bobby Wood and Gene Chrisman of the Memphis Boys.
+Waiting On A Song is Auerbach’s follow-up to 2009’s Keep It Hid and is his love letter to Nashville.
+As such, he recruited some of Nashville’s most respected players to write and record his latest, including John Prine, Duane Eddy, Jerry Douglas, Pat McLaughlin as well as Bobby Wood and Gene Chrisman of the Memphis Boys.
 Auerbach said about working with his musical heroes: “Living in Nashville has definitely changed the way I think about music and the way that I record it.
 I didn’t have all of these resources before.
 I am working with some of the greatest musicians that ever lived.”
 Waiting On A Song is available for pre-order on CD, vinyl, and digitally.
 The album will also be available in limited-edition bundles, including an exclusive 8 track and a vintage 8 track player signed and customized by Auerbach, a seat cushion and various autographed and colored vinyl sets.
 Pre-order the album on all formats here.

 Dan Auerbach– Waiting On A Song Track List